-Downtown Character Overlays Window and Door Areas and Design Required First Floor (Building First Floor (Building Base) Façade Facing a Street med facade open areas consisting of display windows, entries and doors shall comprise at least the of the total wall/facade area.
+Downtown Character Overlays Window and Door Areas and Design Required First Floor (Build ling Base) Façade Facing a Street framed facade open areas consisting of display windows, entries and doors shall comprise at least the es of the total wall/facade area.
 CS 70% Large display windows shall be used along all first-floor facades facing a street and shall incorporate transom windows and window bases/ kickplates.
 A frieze or sign band shall be incorporated above first floor display windows.
-DC 60% UV General: 50% Kirkwood Corridor: 60% DE, DG, ST 40% First Floor (Building Base) Facing the B-Line Trail , , med facade open areas consisting of display windows, entries and doors shall comprise at least the of the total wall/facade area.
-All 60% Upper Floors (Build ling Middle) Facing a Street Each floor above the fir st floor shall comply with the following requirements for transparent glass or façade openings CS, DC, DE, DG Minimum 20%; Maximum 70% Window frame heights shall be at least one and one-half times the window frame width.
+DC 60% UV General: 50% Kirkwood Corridor: 60% DE, DG, ST 40% First Floor (Build ling Base) Facing the B-Line Trail 1 r framed facade open areas consisting of display windows, entries and doors shall comprise at least the es of the total wall/facade area.
+All 60% Upper Floors (Bu uilding Middle) Facing a Street Each floor above the e first floor shall comply with the following requirements for transparent glass or façade openings CS, DC, DE, DG Minimum 20%; Maximum 70% Window frame heights shall be at least one and one-half times the window frame width.
 Window frames shall incorporate windowsills and lintels and/or window heads that are visually distinct from the primary exterior finish materials used on the façade on which it is located.
 Windows in the CS Downtown Character Overlays shall have the appearance of double-hung windows punched into the wall surface.
+UV, ST Minimum 20%; Maximum n/a Windows in the UV Character Area shall have the appearance of double-hung windows